Katia Pina takes on global role to connect and advance Boyden’s leadership consulting capabilities worldwide

-NEW YORK, June 28, 2021 (GLOBE NEWSWIRE) -- Boyden, a premier leadership and talent advisory firm with more than 75 offices in over 45 countries, has recently named Katia Pina Senior Director of Global Leadership Consulting Center of Excellence.
+New York, June 29, 2021 (GLOBE NEWSWIRE) -- Boyden, a premier leadership and talent advisory firm with more than 75 offices in over 45 countries, has recently named Katia Pina Senior Director of Global Leadership Consulting Center of Excellence.

 Building on her international consulting and academic experience, Katia takes on this global role with a vision to strengthen and promote Boyden’s Leadership Consulting services across the firm.